-Scientifically, the stomach flu is known as viral gastroenteritis, a highly contagious infection that affects your stomach and intestines.
+Scientifically, the stomach flu is known as viral gastroenteritis.
+It is a highly contagious infection that affects your stomach and intestines.

 Here are 17 foods and drinks for when you have the stomach flu.

-Sucking on ice chips is a great place to start, as it prevents you from consuming liquids too quickly.
-This may help you keep fluids down and stay better hydrated in the early stages of the stomach flu (
+Sucking on ice chips is a great place to start because it prevents you from consuming liquids too quickly.
+This may help you keep fluids down and stay better hydrated in the early stages of the stomach flu.

 - clear fruit juices, such as apple, cranberry, and grape juice

 - sports drinks

 Remember that fruit juices and sports drinks can be very high in sugar, so it’s important to avoid drinking too much of these beverages at once.
 Also, avoid giving them to infants and young children without professional guidance since they may worsen diarrhea.